 CenterPoint Energy Services, Inc. (CES), a wholly owned subsidiary of CERC Corp. operating in our Competitive Natural Gas Sales and Services business segment, provides comprehensive natural gas sales and services primarily to commercial and industrial customers and electric and gas utilities throughout the central and eastern United States.
 In order to economically hedge its exposure to natural gas prices, CES uses derivatives with provisions standard for the industry, including those pertaining to credit thresholds.
 Typically, the credit threshold negotiated with each counterparty defines the amount of unsecured credit that such counterparty will extend to CES.
 To the extent that the credit exposure that a counterparty has to CES at a particular time does not exceed that credit threshold, CES is not obligated to provide collateral.
 Mark-to-market exposure in excess of the credit threshold is routinely collateralized by CES.
-As of March 31, 2012, the amount posted as collateral aggregated approximately \$59 million.
-Should the credit ratings of CERC Corp. (as the credit support provider for CES) fall below certain levels, CES would be required to provide additional collateral up to the amount of its previously unsecured credit limit.
-We estimate that as of March 31, 2012, unsecured credit limits extended to CES by counterparties aggregate \$371 million and \$15 million of such amount was utilized.
+As of June 30, 2012, the amount posted as collateral aggregated approximately \$37 million.
+Should the credit ratings of CERC Corp. (as the credit support provider for CES) fall below certain levels, CES would be required to CES by counterparties aggregate \$358 million and \$12 million of such amount was utilized.

 Pipeline tariffs and contracts typically provide that if the credit ratings of a shipper or the shipper's guarantor drop below a threshold level, which is generally investment grade ratings from both Moody's and S&P, cash or other collateral may be demanded from the shipper in an amount equal to the sum of three months' charges for pipeline services plus the unrecouped cost of any lateral built for such shipper.
-If the credit ratings of CERC Corp. decline below the applicable threshold levels, CERC Corp. might need to provide cash or other collateral of as much as \$172 million as of March 31, 2012.
+If the credit ratings of CERC Corp. decline below the applicable threshold levels, CERC Corp. might need to provide cash or other collateral of as much as \$172 million as of June 30, 2012.
 The amount of collateral will depend on seasonal variations in transportation levels.